wellsilver/kfs/README.md

 simple (hopefully)

-hashes are cityhash128 and are optional (set to 0)
+hashes are cityhash128 and are optional (set to 0 if not present)

 sectors start from 1, 0 is a invalid sector.